 I have two bag recommendations for a trip to Switzerland or Europe.
 You can opt for a traditional hardshell suitcase with four wheels or a travel backpack.

-Suitcases with four wheels are best as the ability to roll sideways down the aisle of a train, or a sidewalk makes life a lot easier.
+Suitcases with four wheels are best as the ability to roll sideways down the aisle of a train or a sidewalk makes life a lot easier.
 We prefer hardshell as it does a better job at protection and security.
 Our favorite hardshell suitcase is the Delsey Helium Aero 25″.

 Travel backpacks are great for young backpackers, digital nomads, or minimalists!
 They are also great if you want to save on any checked bag fees your air carrier might charge you.

-If paying for taxis or car rentals makes you hesitant, you’ll need to book accommodation near public transport or have a backpack.
+If paying for taxis or car rentals makes you hesitant, you’ll want to book accommodation near public transport or have a backpack.
 Our favorites are the Peak Design Travel Backpack and the NOMATIC Backpack but read about the best backpacks for Europe if you’d like to learn more.